aragon/hack/docs/getting-started.md

 Don't worry about fully understanding this line right now.
 Really.
 We'll cover that in the [tutorial](/docs/tutorial.html) coming up.
 Right now, you just need to know that the scaffolding relies on some generated code, magically created by the `create-aragon-app` command.

+If you're unsure what the difference is between `npx` and `npm`, we recommend you read through this [medium post](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) and this [stackoverflow post.](https://stackoverflow.com/questions/50605219/difference-between-npx-and-npm)

 If you look at your terminal, you should see a five step process:

 <br>